thrasher-corp/gocryptotrader/docs/ADD_NEW_EXCHANGE.md

 )

 func TestGetMarket(t *testing.T) {
-	t.Parallel() // adding t.Parralel() is preferred as it allows tests to run simultaneously, speeding up package test time f.Verbose = true // used for more detailed output a, err := f.GetMarket(context.Background(), spotPair) // spotPair is just a const so it can be reused in other tests too t.Log(a)
+	t.Parallel() // adding t.Parallel() is preferred as it allows tests to run simultaneously, speeding up package test time f.Verbose = true // used for more detailed output a, err := f.GetMarket(context.Background(), spotPair) // spotPair is just a const so it can be reused in other tests too t.Log(a)